Article 1: Name and registered office

 Article 4: Financial year and membership fee

 The financial year of the Association shall be the calendar year.
 Membership fees for each financial year of the Association shall be collected by the Treasurer at the beginning of the year or during the year itself.
 The membership fee is approved every year at the annual general meeting.
-No member of the executive can receive compensation from the organisation.
 The basic idea is to let participants pay the expenses for activities.

 Article 5: General management of the Association